bk/wmk/readme.md

   skip files with `pubdate` in the future, but it may do so in a later version.

 - `modified_date`: The last-modified date/datetime.
-Note that `wmk` will also add the variable `MTIME`, which is the modification time of the  of the file containing the markdown source, so this information can be inferred from that if this variable is not explicitly specified.
+Note that `wmk` will also add the variable `MTIME`, which is the modification time of the file containing the markdown source, so this information can be inferred from that if this variable is not explicitly specified.